 Financial instruments that subject the Company to a significant concentration of credit risk consist primarily of accounts receivable.
 The majority of the Company's accounts receivable are due from large sporting goods retailers.
-Credit is extended based on an evaluation of the customer's financial condition, and generally collateral is not required.
+Credit is extended based on an evaluation of the customer's financial condition and collateral is generally not required.
 The most significant customers that accounted for a large portion of net revenues and accounts receivable were as follows: